-If knowledge retention is a potential issue, provide takeaway quick guides employees can keep in their desk drawers.
+If knowledge retention is a potential issue, provide takeaway quick guides that employees can keep in their desk drawers.
 Or, for complex learning, you can consider blended learning where you can present theory and demonstration videos in eLearning, and then follow through with face-to-face sessions where employees put skills into practice with guidance.

 3. Listen to what they have to say.

 Yes!
 It sounds simple, however, not all organizations involve their employees in the learning design process.
-Ask them what they need to increase their performance, and then once you have delivered the training, ask them how they felt about it.
-Be sure to actually implement the feedback as part of your continuous improvement processes and communicate this back to your employees.
+Ask them what they need to increase their performance, and then when you have delivered the training, ask them how they felt about it.
+Be sure to actually implement the feedback as part of your continuous improvement processes, and communicate this back to your employees.
 Remember, engaged and respected employees are productive employees, so keep them in the loop.

 4. Don’t forget the frosting!